-Non-invasive ventilation (NIV) has changed the outcomes and prognosis of patients in respiratory failure and is now considered a first line treatment for acute hypercaphic respiratory failure.
-There is strong evidence that the addition of NIV to standard care improves outcomes in patients with chronic obstructive pulmonary disease exacerbation (COPDe) and acute cardiogenic pulmonary edema (ACPE)^{1,2} and the technique has been used to support successfully patients with acute respiratory failure from other aetiologies.3 The success rate can reach 85%2-5 and is shown to reduce the need for invasive mechanical ventilation, hospital length of stay and in-hospital mortality.^{6,7} Treatment with bilevel-positive airway pressure results in faster improvement in the PaO2/FiO2 ratio, subjective dyspnea score, respiratory and heart rates, and metabolic disturbances compared with oxygen alone.^{3,6,8,9} Recently, high-flow oxygen was described as an alternative to NIV in acute hipoxemic respiratory failure, but its use is not widespread.10 Due to its proven benefits, the use of NIV to treat COPDe increased more than 400% between 1998 and 2008.4
+Non-invasive ventilation (NIV) has changed the outcomes and prognosis of patients in respiratory failure and is now considered a first line treatment for acute hypercapnic respiratory failure.
+There is strong evidence that the addition of NIV to standard care improves outcomes in patients with chronic obstructive pulmonary disease exacerbation (COPDe) and acute cardiogenic pulmonary edema (ACPE) and the technique has been used to support successfully patients with acute respiratory failure from other aetiologies.
+The success rate can reach 85%2-5 and is shown to reduce the need for invasive mechanical ventilation, hospital length of stay and in-hospital mortality.
+Treatment with bilevel-positive airway pressure results in faster improvement in the PaO2/FiO2 ratio, subjective dyspnea score, respiratory and heart rates, and metabolic disturbances compared with oxygen alone.
+3,6,8,9 Recently, high-flow oxygen was described as an alternative to NIV in acute hipoxemic respiratory failure, but its use is not widespread.
+10 Due to its proven benefits, the use of NIV to treat COPDe increased more than 400% between 1998 and 2008.

-However, rates of failure, usually defined as need for invasive mechanical ventilation and death, are still significant.^{11,12} Identification of patients in whom NIV would be unsuccessful, either for causing delay in intubation or inducing unnecessary distress in poor prognostic cases, is determinant.
-Recent studies have evaluated the impact of prognostic factors in NIV-submitted patients such as severity of acute respiratory failure^{11,13} the response in the first hours of treatment,^{6,14} Acute Physiology and Chronic Health Evaluation (APACHE) II score^{13-15} and biomarkers.^{14,15}
+However, rates of failure, usually defined as need for invasive mechanical ventilation and death, are still significant.
+Identification of patients in whom NIV would be unsuccessful, either for causing delay in intubation or inducing unnecessary distress in poor prognostic cases, is determinant.
+Recent studies have evaluated the impact of prognostic factors in NIV-submitted patients such as severity of acute respiratory failure the response in the first hours of treatment, Acute Physiology and Chronic Health Evaluation (APACHE) II score13-15 and biomarkers.

 Comorbidities prevalence increases markedly with aging and is thought to have a prognostic impact.
 Several scores have been designed to evaluate their impact.
-Charlson comorbidity index (CCI) is a predictive score of 10-year mortality rate composed by specific comorbidities.16 As age is a known risk factor for medical outcome, in 1994 was published age-adjusted Charlson comorbidity index (ACCI), a score designed to evaluate peri-operative risk complications and long-term prognosis.17 Several studies have reported the accuracy of CCI to determine risk of complications and mortality.^{18-20}
+Charlson comorbidity index (CCI) is a predictive score of 10-year mortality rate composed by specific comorbidities.
+As age is a known risk factor for medical outcome, in 1994 was published age-adjusted Charlson comorbidity index (ACCI), a score designed to evaluate peri-operative risk complications and long-term prognosis.
+Pseveral studies have reported the accuracy of CCI to determine risk of complications and mortality.
+Several studies have reported the accuracy of CCI to determine risk of complications and mortality.

-Whether the presence of chronic comorbidities could influence NIV success and short and medium-term related mortality was only partially investigated.^{21,22} Our aim is to prospectively evaluate the ACCI as a predictor of outcomes in patients submitted to NIV and determine if this tool could help to decide which patients could benefit more from the therapy.
+Whether the presence of chronic comorbidities could influence NIV success and short and medium-term related mortality was only partially investigated.
+Our aim is to prospectively evaluate the ACCI as a predictor of outcomes in patients submitted to NIV and determine if this tool could help to decide which patients could benefit more from the therapy.